-Assistive technologies such as wheelchairs, communication devices, and adaptive tools can be critical in helping adults and children with disabilities compensate for impairments, promote independence, and increase participation in school and work.
-Such technologies also provide access to things like reading, music, sports, travel, and community life.
-We work to ensure that all individuals with disabilities in Wisconsin receive the assistive technology they need to live more productively and independently.
+Assistive technologies like wheelchairs, communication devices, and adaptive tools can help improve the lives of both adults and children.
+Technology can help people compensate for or even overcome impairments.
+It can also free people, and allow them to participate in school and work.
+Assistive technology also gives people access to things like reading, music, sports, travel, and community life.
+DRW works to ensure that all people with disabilities in Wisconsin can get the assistive technology they need to live more productively and independently.

 Assistive Technology Device